sethtroisi/prime-gap/README.md

 **Method2** inverts this process and keeps all sieve intervals in memory at the same time.
 Primes are iterated in order and all sieve intervals are handled simultaneously.

 Status output is significantly nicer in Method2.
-Stats are computed at regular intervals giving better insight into `--sieve-range`.
+Stats are computed at regular intervals giving better insight into `--max-prime`.

 In practice Method2 is better.
 Method1 is only used to validate results.